 Additional information and tips for visiting

 - The best time to visit Batu Caves is early in the morning to avoid the heat.

 - Remember, you will have to climb the famous 272 Batu Caves stairs to enter.
 (The caves are not wheelchair accessible.)

-- There is a different Batu Caves entrance fee in different areas, but entry to the main Cathedral Cave is free.
+- Different Batu Caves entrance fees exist in different areas, but entry to the main Cathedral Cave is free.
 There is a nominal charge for the car park.

 - Batu Caves dress code does not permit short pants or skirts above the knees.

-- If you are not familiar with the use of a hose in Malaysian-style toilet facilities, you might want to bring your own toilet paper.
+- If you are unfamiliar with using a hose in Malaysian-style toilet facilities, you might want to bring your own toilet paper.

 If you enjoyed this article, please share it on social media, including Pinterest:

 Will you visit to see the Batu Caves monkeys, the statues, the temples, the shrines, or for a rock climbing adventure?